-Net cash provided by (used in) investing activities was \$45.1 million, \$25.7 million and (\$178.4) million in 2016, 2015, and 2014, respectively.
-Net cash provided by investing activities in 2016, included proceeds from sales and maturities of investments of \$86.4 million and proceeds from the sale of investment in Verinata of \$2.3 million, offset by purchases of investments of \$38.6 million and capital expenditures of \$5.1 million to support our commercial and manufacturing operations.
+Net cash provided by investing activities in 2016 was \$45.1 million, which included proceeds from sales and maturities of investments of \$86.4 million and proceeds from the sale of investment in Verinata of \$2.3 million, offset by purchases of investments of \$38.6 million and capital expenditures of \$5.1 million to support our commercial and manufacturing operations.

-Net cash provided by investing activities in 2015, included proceeds from sales and maturities of investments of \$103.3 million, offset by purchases of investments of \$67.0 million, purchase of patents from PerkinElmer and other intangibles of \$6.7 million; and capital expenditures of \$4.0 million to support growth in our commercial and manufacturing operations.
+Net cash provided by investing activities in 2015 was \$25.7 million, which included proceeds from sales and maturities of investments of \$103.3 million, offset by purchases of investments of \$67.0 million, purchase of patents from PerkinElmer and other intangibles of \$6.7 million; and capital expenditures of \$4.0 million to support growth in our commercial and manufacturing operations.